-Rob Jones of Neath Golf Club tells us about the new South Wales James Braid Trail – and why the Year of Legends is the perfect time to unveil it.
+Rob Jones of Neath Golf Club tells us about the new South Wales James Braid Trail

-The idea for a James Braid Trail isn’t necessarily a new one.
+The idea for a James Braid Trail wasn't necessarily a new one.
 We were aware that there was a trail in North Wales and that there were several more over in Scotland, but that there was nothing like it in South Wales.
 Seeing as there are several clubs with Braid connections in our area, it made sense that we should try to set up something similar.

 I started looking into which clubs in South Wales had been either designed or amended by James Braid.
 He wasn’t just a course designer, but also did a lot of work making changes and improvements to courses.
 I discovered that there were 11 clubs in the South Wales area that were already members of the nationwide Braid Association, so it was then a question of contacting the secretaries of the clubs to see if they were interested in forming a South Wales Braid Trail.

 We also got in touch with the people in North Wales who had been instrumental in setting up their trail, Mike Bryant and Ginny James, who were very helpful in giving some pointers on how to go about setting up a trail in South Wales.
 It quickly became apparent that it needed to be web-based, so in November 2015 we registered the domain name www.braidgolftrail.co.uk and then set about developing the website.